JoseGallardoHarillo/Black-Friday/README.md

 - **Unity version:** 2022.3.14f1

 ## Contact
-- For any questions or support, feel free to reach out.
+- For any questions or support, feel free to reach out: josegallardoharillo@gmail.com